-Auckland violence: Stabbings, assaults leave several in hospital
+Auckland violence: Stabbings, assaults put several in hospital

 "While police staff were kept busy overnight, we had anticipated there would be increased numbers of people in the central city this weekend," the police spokesperson said.

-A St John Ambulance spokesperson said one person was seriously hurt and two were in a moderate condition following incidents early this morning.
+A St John Ambulance spokesperson said one person was seriously hurt and two were in a moderate condition after incidents early this morning.